 In December 1968 (five months before the launch of the Austin Maxi in April 1969), there was optimism about the ADO14 (Maxi).
 George Turnbull said a lot of work had been done since September 1968 on improvements.
 Filmer Paradise said that, apart from the disadvantage of low power, the car is fully acceptable.

 Turnbull said the four-door saloon version was being delayed until the end of 1969 by which time it was hoped more power would be available.
-(1750cc version of E-Series engine – that was not, in fact, ready until the end of 1970).
+(This was a reference to the 1750cc version of E-Series engine – that was not, in fact, ready until the end of 1970).

 However, in February 1969, Webster reported that the ADO14 gearbox was suspect and Lord Stokes said this was very disturbing as it was vital that this model should be successful.
 Webster said that the fault in the gearbox was only a matter of detail and ‘if we catch up to last weekend, the gearbox should be alright’.
 (I’m not sure what that means to be honest!).

 Lord Stokes emphasized that nobody must conceal any faults likely to arise on new models and especially in relation to ADO14.
 Reading between the lines, there was clearly a lot of frustration that problems with the Maxi were left to emerge at a very late stage.

 In April 1969 – post-launch – Webster reported criticism of the gearbox, engine and styling from the press event in Portugal.
 He discussed plans for a new gearbox.
 (In the event, a rod-operated gearbox would be introduced in October 1970, replacing the original troublesome cable-change unit).